rstolpe/Stolpe-Webpage/Documentation/NightlyReleaseNotes.md

 ### Computer
 - Replaced some text with icons instead to make the GUI to look better
+- Now you can write the group name, computer name etc. and you will get autosuggestion on computers or groups that exists in your AD in a dropdown list.

 ### Group
 - Replaced some text with icons instead to make the GUI to look better